Reforming waste management

 South Australia has established itself as one of the world’s best recyclers with good policy and industry innovation.
 Changing product and packaging trends create new waste issues and the EPA is seeking to assess and monitor ideas to manage these issues more effectively.

-Innovative change ideas were introduced in section 7 of the Discussion paper.
+Innovative change ideas were introduced in section 7 of the disscussion paper.
 Stakeholder feedback highlighted that further exploration of measures that will keep South Australia as a resource recovery leader should occur, including promoting food waste recycling and investigating a possible ban on polystyrene food packaging.
+These measures are to be explored, working with Green Industries SA.

-Also, the Waste Reform Bill includes a proposal to establish a formal process for the assessment of materials’ suitability to become ‘approved recovered resources’.
-This amendment will require subsequent preparation of regulations to further support this proposed process.
-The EPA will consult upon draft regulations relating to approved recovered resources.
+Also, the Waste Reform Act introduced the ability to establish a formal process for the assessment of materials’ suitability to become ‘approved recovered resources’.
+Subsequent measures to further support this proposed process are being examined and will be consulted upon.

 Exploration of expanded waste transporter licensing